Too much data, too many apps and too little time for IT makes it hard to get anything done.

 Serving an always-on customer, Windows Apportals are adaptive to practically any mobile enviroment.
 Build it once and it works virtually everywhere—developers can reach more people in less time on the Windows platform.

-Apportals are a feature of Windows 8.1 – there are no additional costs or licensing.
-Customers can build Apportals themselves with the 215 page “Guide to Building a Windows Apportal” available on Microsoft.com.
+Apportals are a feature of Windows 8.1.* Customers can build Apportals themselves with the Building a Windows Apportal Guide,found in the Get Started section.